 September 13, 2020

 To be honest, while I do love the Bible, I also struggle with parts of it.
 And this story is one of those parts.
 There are many reasons.
 On the surface it reads like God is a petty dictator making arbitrary rules just to exert control.
 And it seems that Eve is punished—as women often are—for taking initiative and daring to claim some power for herself.
-And if eating the tree truly would cause harm to the people, then why did God put it there to begin with?
+And if eating from the tree truly would cause harm to the people, then why did God put it there to begin with?

 In my wrestling with this text this week, I came across some helpful thoughts from Eugene Roop in the Believers Church Bible commentary.
 He asserts that thinking of this story from Genesis 3 as “the Fall” is an idea that has been perpetuated by various people over the years, but it is not a biblical reality.
 He writes that “Neither the Gospels nor the Old Testament refer to Genesis 3 as the only story about when life became permanently distorted. . . .
 Transgression is not inevitable, but people just keep doing it.”